r3w0p/bobocep/docs/phenomena.rst

 .. figure:: ./_static/img/runs.png
    :alt: Runs

-   Run :code:`r` serves as an instance of pattern :code:`p` and keeps track of its state across the pattern's blocks.
+   A run is as an instance of a pattern that keeps track of its state across the pattern's blocks.
+   The run's current block is indicated in red.
+   For this run to complete, it must be passed an event that satisfies the predicate in the final block (green).

 Runs work as follows: